 - Collect, analyze, and interpret data to identify areas of concern and where improvements are needed

 - Develop recommendations for police and police accountability reforms based on best practices and other research

-- Compose clear, concise, and objective reports containing qualitative and quantitative police and police accountability information
+- Compose clear, concise, and objective reports containing analysis of qualitative and quantitative data

 - Perform related duties as required